We may earn affiliate commissions for the recommended products. Learn more.

 How does port forwarding work?

 In total, there are more than 65,000 different ports, but only about 1,000 are used regularly.
-The others can be assigned to the devices or applications of your choice, and this process is called port forwarding.
+The others can be used by the apps of your choice, which often requires port forwarding – the process of routing incoming traffic from a specific port to a specific device on your network.

 how port forwarding works

-To fully understand it, you should also know that, thanks to NAT (Network access translation), all the internal devices share the same external IP address.
+To fully understand it, you should also know that, thanks to NAT (network address translation), all the internal devices share the same external IP address.

 The trouble with NAT is that it provides different addresses internally and externally.
 To continue the house analogy, imagine that the outside world could only send visitors to Daisy Lane, not specific houses within the neighborhood.
 If a visitor asks for door 22 on Daisy Lane, the gatekeeper (representing NAT on the router) won’t know which house to send them to.